+Advisory Council Intervention

-Consulting parties and/or the public may request that the Council enter the consultation process.
+Consulting parties or members of the public may formally request that the Council enter the consultation process.

-The Council will review 36 CFR 800 Appendix A, “Criteria for Council Involvement in Reviewing Individual Section 106 Cases” to determine if it is appropriate for the Council to enter consultation on a particular project.
+The Council will review 36 CFR Part 800 Appendix A (Criteria for Council Involvement in Reviewing Individual Section 106 Cases) to determine if the participation in the consultation for that specific project is warranted.

-VIII.
 DISCOVERY OF HISTORIC PROPERTIES OR ARCHAEOLOGICAL SITES DURING CONSTRUCTION

+Unanticipated Discoveries and Effects

-If previously unidentified archeological sites or unanticipated effects on historic properties are discovered during project construction, that portion of the project will stop immediately.
-The Recipient’s qualified professional shall determine actions that the Recipient can take to resolve potential adverse effects
+If previously unidentified archeological sites or unanticipated effects on historic properties are discovered during project construction, all construction activities in the immediate area of the discovery shall cease immediately.
+The qualified archaeology professional shall evaluate the discovery and determine appropriate actions the Recipient can take to resolve potential adverse effects.

-and the Recipient shall notify the Agency and SHPO of the discovery and the possible actions within forty-eight (48) hours of the discovery.
-SHPO shall respond within two (2) business days of the notification.
-The Agency shall take into account VDHP’ s recommendations and consult with the Recipient to carry out appropriate actions.
-When the actions are completed, CDBG shall provide a report on the actions to VDHP.
+The Recipient shall notify the Agency and the SHPO of the discovery and the proposed resolution measures within forty-eight (48) hours of the find.
+The SHPO shall review the notification and provide a formal respond within two (2) business days.
+The Agency shall evaluate the SHPO’s recommendations and consult with the Recipient to implement the necessary corrective actions.
+Upon successful completion of these measures, the Agency shall submit a final documentation report to the SHPO.

+Properties of Religious and Cultural Significance:

-Whenever previously unknown belowground historic properties of religious and cultural significance are discovered during construction, excavation in the areas of the resources must immediately stop until tribal consultation can occur.
+If previously unknown belowground historic properties of religious and cultural significance are discovered during construction, all excavation in the immediate vicinity of the resources must stop immediately.
+Construction may not resume in that area until formal tribal consultation has occurred.

-The Recipient shall notify the Agency and the SHPO, which will notify the tribe(s), Tribal Historic Preservation Officer (THPO), and the Council within 48 hours of the discovery.
+The Recipient shall notify the SHPO and the Agency within forty-eight (48) hours of the discovery.
+The Agency shall immediately notify all consulting federally recognized tribe(s), the appropriate Tribal Historic Preservation Officers (THPO), and the Council.

-A site visit with the Recipient, tribe(s), THPO (as appropriate), Agency, and SHPO (as appropriate) is recommended to resolve any potential adverse effect(s) to the historic property of religious and cultural significance.
+To resolve potential adverse effects to the historic property of religious and cultural significance, the parties should coordinate a collaborative site visit including:

-IX.
+The Recipient

+The Agency

+The SHPO

+Consulting tribe(s) and THPO (as appropriate)

 TREATMENT OF HUMAN REMAINS

+Discovery of Human Remains:

+If human remains are discovered during any phase of archaeological investigation or project construction, all work in the immediate area of the discovery shall cease immediately.
+The Recipient shall ensure the remains are treated with the utmost dignitary, respectively covered, and secured from further disturbance.

+The discovery must be handled according to the following legal and procedural sequence:

+Immediately Law Enforcement Notification: The Recipient shall immediately report the discovery to local law enforcement and the Office of the Chief Medical Examiner.

+State Compliance: The Recipient shall comply with all applicable state laws and regulations governing unmarked burial sites, including 18 V.S.A. § 5212b(f).

-If human remains are discovered during any phase of archaeological study or during construction, the study of that portion of the project will stop immediately.
-The Recipient shall immediately report the discovery to local police and the Office of the Chief Medical Examiner and follow applicable state laws and procedures, including 18 V.S.A. § 5212b(f).
-The remains shall be respectfully covered over and secured.
-If the human remains are determined to be archaeological, the Recipient shall immediately contact SHPO.
-If the human remains are determined to be Indian burials, the Recipient should follow the guidance in the “Advisory Council on Historic Preservation Policy Statement Regarding Treatment of Burial Sites, Human Remains and Funerary Objects.”
-A treatment and reburial plan shall be developed by the Recipient’s qualified archaeological professional, in consultation with SHPO and appropriate Native Americans and THPO, if applicable.
+SHPO Coordination: If the Office of the Chief Medical Examiner determines that the remains are not of recent forensic concern and are archaeological in nature, the Recipient shall immediately notify the SHPO.

+Tribal and Federal Guidance: If the remains are determined to be Native American/Indian burials, the Recipient shall adhere to the “Advisory Council on Historic Preservation Policy Statement Regarding Treatment of Burial Sites, Human Remains and Funerary Objects.”

+Plan Development: The Recipient’s qualified archaeological professional shall develop a comprehensive Treatment and Reburial Plan.
+This plan shall be drafted in formal consultation with the SHPO and appropriate federally recognized tribe(s), and Tribal Historic Preservation Officers, as applicable.

+Execution: The Agency shall remain ultimately responsible for ensuring that the approved Treatment and Reburial Plan is fully executed.

+Preservation Preference:

-The Agency shall ensure that the treatment and reburial plan is fully implemented.
-Avoidance and preservation in place are the preferred options for treating human remains.
+Avoidance and preservation in place shall always remain the preferred mitigation options for managing the discovery of human remains and unmarked historic burial sites.

-X. COORDINATION WITH OTHER FEDERAL SECTION 106 REVIEWS
+COORDINATION WITH OTHER FEDERAL SECTION 106 REVIEWS